vytasrgl/ChatScript/WIKI/ChatScript-System-Functions-Manual.md

 `_0` is set to an animal.
 Normally the rejoinder would set a color onto `_0` and clobber it, but the call to `^setwildcardindex` forces it to use `_1` instead, so both `_0` and `_1` have values.

+### `^isnormalword(value)
+Fails if value has a character that is not alphabetic, numberic, a hyphen, an underscore, or an apostrophe.

 # Number Functions